 The addition of a tiled roof to your brick built conservatory can also help to reduce the level of noise disrupting your home.
 When compared with a glass or polycarbonate roof, a tiled roof can create a quiet and calm living space, reducing noise levels by up to 30 decibels.

 Tiled roofs can benefit your home through several cost effective ways but can also help to improve the appearance of your home.
 Adding a tiled roof to your brick conservatory can help your conservatory to feel like an integral part of your home.

-By adding a brick conservatory with tiled roof to your home, you can increase its value.
+By adding a brick built conservatory with tiled roof to your home, you can increase its value.
 With its improved visibility and appearance, you can transform your homes living space.
 In turn, reducing the length of time, it takes to sell your home.

-If you have a brick conservatory with a tiled roof, you may feel you aren’t benefiting from all the usual benefits of a conservatory.
+If you have a brick built conservatory with a tiled roof, you may feel you aren’t benefiting from all the usual benefits of a conservatory.
 However, you can add skylights to your tiled roof for adding additional light to your home.